mozilla/moz-sql-parser/README.md

 ## Array Programming

-The `moz-sql-parser.scrub()` method is used liberally throughout the code, and it "simplifies" the JSON.
+The `mo-sql-parsing.scrub()` method is used liberally throughout the code, and it "simplifies" the JSON.
 You may find this form a bit tedious to work with because the JSON property values can be values, lists of values, or missing.
 Please consider converting everything to arrays:

 ```